Blank SEL Budget Template

-As you develop a plan for schoolwide SEL implementation, it is important to consider what resources are needed to move the work forward.
+As you develop an action plan for schoolwide SEL implementation, it is important to consider what resources are needed to move the work forward.
 Creating a budget for SEL helps schools ensure that resources are identified, prioritized, and funded.
 By dedicating resources to SEL, the school also sends a message to all stakeholders that SEL is a priority that is here to stay.

-Is there is a stable, long-term budget for SEL resources, including professional learning?
+Is there a stable, long-term budget for SEL resources, including professional learning?
 Is staffing for SEL built into the school’s financial plan?